Video: Dune – Leadership Styles and The Problem of Power

 These truths now drive my purpose.
 I help others in their leadership path and often this involves de-bunking unhelpful assumptions about what a leader is.
 And this is an inclusive approach to leadership; everyone can lead and get better at leading.

 I love adventure (it is one of my core values) and I like to think of life as a journey.
 On our road, we often meet or travel alongside others.
-Each meeting is an opportunity, no matter how long or short the time is that we spend together.
+Each meeting is an opportunity to serve, no matter how long or short the time is that we spend together.
 With every interaction with others, I think, “What can we teach each other that will make us better leaders and equip us for the next stage of our adventure?”

 Therefore, even though we are not together in person now, this is still a moment of connection.
 I hope some of my thoughts will help you on your journey.